NotShrirang/tinygpt/README.md

 ## Dataset 📖

 The model was trained on the TinyStories dataset, a collection of short stories designed for training language models.
 This dataset provides simple narratives that help the model learn coherent story generation while maintaining a smaller size compared to larger language models.

+### Training Data Improvements 📈

+- **Scale**: TinyGPT was trained on approximately 300M tokens, significantly enhancing its language understanding capabilities.
+- **Data Processing**: Initially faced challenges with data preprocessing pipelines that affected how data was passed to the model.
+These issues have been resolved, leading to more consistent and higher-quality training.

 ## Installation 💿